biocypher/biocypher/_sources/index.rst.txt

 Democratising Knowledge Graphs
 ##############################

+..
+Admonition:: Hot Topics
+   :class: attention

+   BioCypher is the simplest way to create an AI-enabled knowledge graph for biomedical (or other) tasks.
+See :ref:`below <connect-llm>` for more information.

 Building a knowledge graph for biomedical tasks usually takes months or years.
 What if you could do it in weeks or days?
 We created BioCypher to make the process of creating a biomedical knowledge graph easier than ever, but still